top of page

 3. Pray as a couple that God will use you to accomplish His purposes.
 As recorded in 1 Chronicles 4:10, Jabez prayed, “Oh that you would bless me and enlarge my border, and that your hand might be with me …” And God granted what he asked.

 What did Jabez ask God to do?
 Bless him.
 Give him new turf and enlarge his sphere of influence.
 Keep him from temptation.
-Stay with him.
+And stay with him.
 Pray this prayer with your spouse.
 Walk by faith.
 Fulfill your God-given mission.
 And expect God to give you opportunities to impact people’s lives.

 4. Resolve to be better stewards of your gifts and abilities.
 God has gifted you and your spouse with certain talents and abilities.
 Go on a date together and take an inventory with your spouse, discussing about how God has used both of you in the past.
 And what your dreams are going forward.
 Plug into the local church, which needs committed laymen and women who have a strong, godly character and a vision for their communities.

-As you take your “inventory,” identify your convictions.
+As you take your inventory, identify your convictions.
 Thomas Carlyle wrote, “Conviction is worthless until it can convert itself into daily conduct.”
 Talk about what you are willing to die for so you can ultimately determine what you will live for.

 Never done anything like this before?
 There’s nothing like a midcourse correction to insure that your lives fully accomplish your Master’s mission.

 5. Ask God to give your children a sense of purpose, direction, and mission.
 As Neil Postman once said, “Our children are the living messengers we send to a time we will not see.”
+What’s the message your children have been commissioned to carry to their generation?

-David Livingstone, the missionary to Africa, said, “I will go anywhere, as long as it is forward.”
+David Livingstone, the doctor and missionary to Africa, said, “I will go anywhere, as long as it is forward.”
 And by moving forward and advancing God’s kingdom, he undoubtedly also advanced his sense of dignity.

 Embracing a clear vision and a direction in life will yield significance to you and your spouse, especially if the omnipotent God of the universe has set that heading and direction.
 In fact, true vision, direction, and destiny can come only from the One who controls the present and the future.